ferrobot-9000/webchat/README.md

 # webchat

-Create an .env file in the root directory and add in it
+Create an .env file in the root directory and add in it:

-OPENAI_API_KEY="[the-key]"
+OPENAI_API_KEY="[key]"

-The key will be provided.
+The key has been provided via email.

 Run python chatbot.py in terminal to start the chatbot.
 Copy and paste the following link: